PRIVATE CUSTOMERS

 • take care of the succession planning of the members of the Board of Directors

-• present the proposal to the Annual General Meeting on the appointment of the Chairman and the Deputy Chairman of the Board of Directors
+• present the proposal to the General Meeting on the appointment of the Chair and the Deputy Chair of the Board of Directors

-• answer shareholders’ questions in the Annual General Meeting.
+• answer shareholders’ questions in the General Meeting.

-The proposal to be presented to the Annual General Meeting on the composition of the Board of Directors is prepared by SNB.
-However, any shareholder of the company may also make such a proposal directly to the Annual General Meeting.
+The proposal to be presented to the General Meeting on the composition, appointment and remuneration of the Board of Directors is prepared by the SNB or, if the SNB is not able to make a decision, by the Board of Directors.
+However, any shareholder of the company may also make such a proposal directly to the General Meeting.

-The performance of the current Board of Directors is assessed annually and the results are notified to SNB when it prepares the proposal for the composition of the new Board of Directors.
-SNB shall take the results of the assessment duly into account in SNB work.
-SNB may hear other shareholders and also employ the services of an outside consultant for candidate search.
+The performance of the current Board of Directors is assessed annually and the results are notified to the SNB when it prepares the proposal for the composition of the new Board of Directors.
+The SNB shall take the results of the assessment duly into account in the SNB work.
+The SNB may hear other shareholders and also employ the services of an outside consultant for candidate search.

-The Board of Directors of the company shall be professionally competent and as a group have sufficient knowledge of and competence in the company's field of business and markets.
+The Board of Directors of the company shall be professionally competent and as a group have sufficient knowledge of, competences and qualifications in the company’s field of business and markets.

-In order to ensure the required competence SNB shall take into due consideration the relevant legislation and requirements set out in the recommendations of the Finnish Corporate Governance Code.
+In order to ensure the required competence and composition of the Board, the SNB shall take into due consideration the relevant legislation and requirements set out in the recommendations of the Finnish Corporate Governance Code.

 In particular, the Board of Directors as a group shall have sufficient knowledge of and competence in: